 Any new management position comes with an onslaught of responsibility, and while it helps to have experience in management, it still doesn’t guarantee the transition will go smoothly.
-New managers have to build trust in their working relationships because it’s one of the most fundamental pillars of a successful manager-employee relationship.
-In fact, 82 percent of employees in a survey by Interaction Associates say being able to trust their manager is crucial to their work performance.
+First-time managers have to build trust in their working relationships because it’s one of the most fundamental pillars of a successful manager-employee relationship.
+In fact, a survey by Interaction Associates discovered trust in one’s manager is crucial to employee performance.

 So how are new managers supposed to build trust when they’re new to the job?

 The answer: effective performance management.
 Managers, especially new ones, have the unique opportunity to provide and receive feedback to better understand how employees work best.
 This exchange of feedback and continuous tracking of performance, whether it’s through employee evaluation software or a 360 review, gives managers the insight they need to build productive relationships with their team.

 Being a new manager is tough.
 Being a new manager who employees can trust is even tougher.
 Start off your new management role on the right foot with these 10 performance review tips for managers to effectively lead your team to performance success.

 Whether you’re new to the company or not, you’ll want to nail down the basic performance management process.
 Find out if your company only conducts annual performance reviews and start planning how to put your own spin on the current structure.
 New managers have a chance to bring change, but tread lightly.
 Get your footings, then implement practices on your own time (like the rest of these tips) to make performance management more ongoing rather than stagnant.
 Some mainstays?
 No matter how often you implement any new process, ensure it’s consistent, so team members know what to expect

 Make a good first impression by being enthusiastic and friendly.
 Don’t be afraid to set expectations with your team.
 How can direct reports know how to approach you or work with you if they don’t understand how you work?
 Let people know how you operate by sharing a few pointers on your communication style.